prathamesh-sonpatki/o11y-wiki/README.md

 As the name says, counters monitor how frequently an event occurs within a program.
 They help monitor metrics that increase monotonically and are exposed as time series.
-For example, total requests to an API endpoint are a counter metric that keeps increasing over time.
+For example, total requests to an API endpoint are a counter metric increasing over time.

 ### CI

-CI (Continuous Integration) integrates code changes into a common branch of a shared repository and runs automated tests against it every time the changes are merged, or a commit is made.
+CI (Continuous Integration) integrates code changes into a common branch of a shared repository and runs automated tests against it every time the changes are merged or a commit is made.
 It allows for detecting issues in the code faster because it is tested continuously, as the name says.

 ### CD